AndrewLaganaro/Environment_Backup_Python/Readme.md

 Because of that, it’s always good to maintain a ‘main’ version of your environment from time to time in order to prevent those issues to happen.

-### **Planned improvements:**
+##### ⭐️ Features to be added

-1. The script may also be modified in order to change filenames periodically, say “Env_01/02/2021”, “Env_01/03/2021” to help with maintainability
+- [ ] The script may also be modified in order to change filenames periodically, say “Env_01/02/2021”, “Env_01/03/2021” to help with maintainability

-1. Add a file emission containing solely the Python version in case the .yml file doesn’t work and you also can’t fix it, you can use the Packages.txt and the new Versions.txt in order to fully restore your configuration manually via conda
+- [ ] Add a file emission containing solely the Python version in case the .yml file doesn’t work and you also can’t fix it, you can use the Packages.txt and the new Versions.txt in order to fully restore your configuration manually via conda

-1. Add the Brazilian translation version to a new .md file
+- [ ] Add the Brazilian translation version to a new .md file

-1. Add a second script in order to execute the backup's installation considering the case in which both three generated files are used
+- [ ] Add a second script in order to execute the backup's installation considering the case in which both three generated files are used

-The files present on this repo are also my own backups that I did for myself from my environment, currently I’m using Python 3.6 but I’m planning to change to Python 3.7 or maybe 3.8 soon enough.
-The long package list besides referring to the main ones also refers to dependencies and dependencies from dependencies.
-Feel free to use them as you wish.

 > [Brazilian Readme](ReadmeBr.md)